It's getting tougher for migrants to claim asylum at U.S. ports of entry

 In a soft voice, she said, "We’ll see if they let us pass.”

-Angélica, originally from Michoacán, Mexico, was accompanied by a group of journalists and immigrant rights advocates as she traversed the bridge between Juárez, Mexico and El Paso, Texas on Wednesday.
+Angélica, originally from Michoacán, Mexico, was accompanied by a group of journalists and immigrant rights advocates as she traversed the bridge between Juárez and El Paso, Texas, on Wednesday.

 Her goal was to get past the Mexican half of the worn, gold-lettered sign that tells passersby where her country ends and the United States begins and to the U.S. station where she could apply for asylum, seeking refuge from violence in Mexico.
 She spoke to reporters on the condition that her last name and exact age not be used to protect her and her granddaughter.